Minimal slope conjecture of $F$-isocrystals: Introduction

 \subsection{Structure of this paper}

-In the section \ref{dJ} we fix the notation of the local settings and recall the opposite filtration of $\varphi$-modules.
+In section \ref{dJ} we fix the notation of the local settings and recall the opposite filtration of $\varphi$-modules.
 In section \ref{log} we introduce and study the local and global properties of the PBQ filtrations of overconvegent $F$-isocrystals on a curve.
 In section \ref{locver} we prove the local version of the minimal slope conjecture.
-In section \ref{curve} we prove the minimal slope conjecture in the case of curves.
-In section \ref{finite} we prove the minimal slope conjecture for overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals on a smooth variety over a finite field.
-We put two appendixes in order to understand overconvergent $F$-isocrystals well.
+In section \ref{satur} we introduce the notion of saturated overconvergent $F$-isocrystals in general dimension.
+In section \ref{curve} we estimate the rank of the maximal slope quotients applying results in section \ref{dJ} and prove the minimal slope conjecture in the case of curves.
+In section \ref{finite} we study the minimal slope conjecture for overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals on a smooth variety over a finite field.
+We put two appendices in order to understand overconvergent $F$-isocrystals well.
 We study Frobenius endomorphisms of (partially) $\dagger$-spaces, and the trace map of $F$-isocrystals with respect to finite base field changes.

-The author began to take an interest in the minimal slope conjecture when he heard Ambrosi's talk on the minimal slope problem and its application in \cite{AD18}, which was mentioned above, in the conference ``$p$-adic cohomology and arithmetic geometry 2018" at Sendai.
+The author began to take an interest in the minimal slope conjecture when he heard Emiliano Ambrosi's talk on the minimal slope problem and its application in \cite{AD18}, which was mentioned above, in the conference ``$p$-adic cohomology and arithmetic geometry 2018" at Sendai.
 Not merely the talk but a couple of talks were related to the Frobenius slopes and the phenomena arising from gaps between overconvergent and convergent $F$-isocrystals.
-The studies stimulated him.
+The studies stimulated the author.

-The author also thanks Professor T.Yamazaki for useful discussions, and D'Addezio for valuable comments.
+The author thanks Marco D'Addezio who explained his study on the minimal slope conjecture and the parabolicity conjecture.
+The author also thanks Professor Takao Yamazaki for useful discussions, and an anonymous referee for many helpful suggestions.
 This work was supported by JSPS KAKENHI Grant Number JP18H03667.